oshlab/Arduino_External_Editor/README.md

 `cd Arduino_External_Editor`

-Now we need to install the nwjs package
+You need the nwjs-builder

-`npm install nw@0.14.7-sdk --nwjs_build_type=sdk`
+`npm install nwjs-builder -g`

-To start run
+To run
 `npm start`

 #### Building
 You need the nwjs-builder
 `npm install nwjs-builder -g`

-Run the following command to build for all platforms.
-You can remove platforms if you want.
+Run the following command to build for all platforms in production mode.
+It will also zip them.
+`npm run-script build-production`

+The following commands will build in sdk mode (console, inspector mode).
+You can build all or just the one you want.
+Just run one of the following.
+They are pretty self explanatory.

+`npm run-script build-all-sdk`
+`npm run-script build-win-sdk`
+`npm run-script build-mac-sdk`
+`npm run-script build-linux-sdk`